PraiseUdumeighe/E-Commerce_Business_Performance_Analysis/README.md

 ---

 ## 📝 Project Overview
-This project analyses the performance of a fictitious E-commerce business using data covering 2021–2025.
+This project analyses the performance of a E-commerce business using data covering 2021–2025.
 The dashboard provides a comprehensive view of Sales Performance, Products & Profitability, Customer & Marketing, and Logistics & Returns, supported by a concise yet insightful Executive Overview.

 The goal is to understand the company's overall performance, identify key trends and patterns, and uncover the factors driving business growth, profitability, customer behaviour, and operational performance.